playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-side-effects/index.md

 ## Vue

-We've been using `watch` and `watchEffect` throughout the course of this chapter, primarily as a means to listen for global events of some kind.
+We've been using `watch` and `watchEffect` throughout the course of this chapter, primarily as a means to listen to global events of some kind.

 However, what if we wanted to localize our side effects to an element on-screen as part of a component's child?
 Let's try it: